c9s/guts/README.md

 File Extension
 --------------------
-The file extension is named with "*.cphp", the compiler compiles your .cphp files into .php file.
+The file extension is named with "\*.cphp", the compiler compiles your .cphp files into .php file.

 Implementation
 ---------------
-CoffeePHP uses Go yacc parser generator to produce a LALR(1) parser.
+CoffeePHP uses Go yacc parser generator to generate a LALR(1) parser.

-To add new syntax, please checkout the grammar.y file, which is located in `src/coffeephp/grammer.y`
+To add new syntax, please checkout the parser.y file, which is located in `src/coffeephp/parser.y`

-The lexer uses concurrent strategy to parse tokens, the state machine is in another gorouting, the parser can receive the tokens from lexer through the channel concurrently.
+The lexer uses concurrent strategy to parse tokens, the state machine runs in another goroutine, so the parser receives the tokens from lexer through the channel concurrently.

-CodeGen is expected to be a separated tree structure traverser, then code generation which is not implemented inside the node structure like the coffee-script codegen.
+Codegen is expected to be a separated tree structure traverser, and which is not implemented inside the ast node structure like the coffee-script codegen.
 So the code generator can be PHP code generator, LLVM bit-code generator or JavaScript generator.